BonBonTown/AI-Generated-Paintings-Versus-Human-Created-Digital-Paintings-Who-is-More-Popular-on-Instagram-/README.md

 However, the participants in these studies were selected based on research needs, and the sample size was relatively small.
 This time, I want to broaden the sample size and compare the popularity of AI-generated paintings and human-created digital paintings within the enviroment of social media.
 Instagram is one of the most popular social media platforms with abundant digital photos posted everyday, so I want to choose Instagram as the data source.

 ## Hypothesis:
-Human-created Digital Paintings are more popular than AI-generated Paintings on Instagram
+Human-created Digital Paintings are more Popular than AI-generated Paintings on Instagram

 ## How to Explore?
 ### Sample: